From PBI to FPU

 What began as Pacific Bible Institute—a fledgling Bible college for the Mennonite Brethren founded during the tumult of World War II—would grow to become one of the nation's most diverse and inclusive Christian universities.

 Fresno Pacific University is an institution of faith, grit and creativity.
-Despite numerous challenges over more than seven decades, FPU has managed to thrive in a region plagued by low degree attainment, brain drain, limited resources and limited access.
-Together, we have launched more than 24,000 alumni into service and leadership in education, business, health care, human services, ministry and more.
+Despite numerous challenges over more than eight decades, FPU has managed to thrive in a region plagued by low degree attainment, brain drain, limited resources and limited access.
+Together, we have launched more than 26,000 alumni into service and leadership in education, business, health care, human services, ministry and more.

 1922